Strictly atomic modules in definable categories: Strictly atomic modules

-Makkai's construction/proof in \cite{Makk} is a Henkin-style construction and is done in great generality.
-It is perhaps not easy to extract its core from the surrounding details but we give what we hope is a more conceptual proof here which makes the relation between the inputs and outputs of the construction clearer.
-This proof (the countable case) was found in discussion with Philipp Rothmaler.
-Let us begin.
+Makkai's construction/proof is a model-theoretic Henkin-style construction, originally appearing as \cite[4.1]{MakkTop} and done in great generality in \cite{Makk}.
+It is perhaps not easy to extract its core from the surrounding details but, in the case that the ring $R$ is countable, we can give what we hope is a more conceptual and algebraic proof which makes the relation between the inputs and outputs of the construction clearer.
+That proof, which was found in discussion with Philipp Rothmaler, is given in the next section.
+Here we derive some consequences of the existence of ``enough" strictly atomic models.
+We begin by noting that (b) of \ref{Mak} extends to pure-projective $R$-modules.